saleh199/simple-mvc/README.md

 #### Cleaning NPM cache
-NPM and Bower has a caching system for holding packages that you already installed.
+NPM has a caching system for holding packages that you already installed.
 We found that often cleaning the cache solves some troubles this system creates.

 * NPM Clean Cache: